PHPirates/django-template/readme.md

 1. If you don't have a domain yet, you can probably buy it via the same company as you bought the VPS.
 If you have one, you can probably transfer the management of it to that company.
 You could also leave it as you have it, and just point the DNS to the ip address of the VPS.

 From now on we assume that the server is already up and running and that you can execute `sudo` commands via SSH, for example using `ssh root@xxx.xxx.xxx.xxx` in bash.
-If not, for example because you have walked through the Ubuntu installation yourself, make sure you install `openssh-server` (with `sudo apt-get install openssh-server`).
+If not, for example because you have walked through the Ubuntu installation yourself, make sure you install `openssh-server` (with `sudo apt install openssh-server`).
 If you cannot access because you have no root password, you should have created an other user, say `eve`.
 Then you should be able to login with `eve` instead of `root`.

-Run `sudo apt-get update` and `sudo apt-get upgrade` before anything.
+Run `sudo apt update` and `sudo apt upgrade` before anything.
+Random remark: note that `apt` is the user command, `apt-get` is the low-level command useful for scripting.

 ## Setting up users and login